mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 # 20:24:49
 ```

-If you are unfamiliar with regular expressions, you can many guides online.
+If you are unfamiliar with regular expressions, you can find many guides online.
 [RegexOne][regexone] is a great place to start.

 You should be careful using regex patterns though as they may not do exactly as you expect.
 See [Pexpect documenatation][pexpect] for more info (The search is done using the pexpect library).